Beauty: Western concept

-Asian concept

-In East Asian cultures, familial pressures and cultural norms shape beauty ideals; a 2017 experimental study concluded that expecting that men in Asian culture did not like women who look “fragile” was impacting Asian American women´s lifestyle, eating, and appearance choices.
-In addition to the "male gaze", media portrayals of Asian women as petite and the portrayal of beautiful women in American media as fair complexioned and slim-figured have induced anxiety and depressive symptoms among Asian American women who don't fit either of these beauty ideals.
-Further, the high status associated with fairer skin can be attributed to Asian societal history, as upper-class people hired workers to perform outdoor, manual labor, cultivating a visual divide over time between lighter complexioned, wealthier families and sun tanned, darker laborers.
-This along with the Eurocentric beauty ideals embedded in Asian culture has made skin lightening creams, rhinoplasty, and blepharoplasty (an eyelid surgery meant to give Asians a more European, "double-eyelid" appearance) commonplace among Asian women, illuminating the insecurity that results from cultural beauty standards.

-In Japan, the concept of beauty in men is known as 'bishōnen'.
-Bishōnen refers to males with distinctly feminine features, physical characteristics establishing the standard of beauty in Japan and typically exhibited in their pop culture idols.
-A multibillion-dollar industry of Japanese Aesthetic Salons exists for this reason.
+In East Asian cultures, familial pressures and cultural norms shape beauty ideals.
+A 2017 experimental study concluded that Asian cultural idealization of "fragile" girls was impacting Asian American women's lifestyle, eating, and appearance choices.

 Effects on society

 Researchers have found that good-looking students get higher grades from their teachers than students with an ordinary appearance.
 Some studies using mock criminal trials have shown that physically attractive "defendants" are less likely to be convicted—and if convicted are likely to receive lighter sentences—than less attractive ones (although the opposite effect was observed when the alleged crime was swindling, perhaps because jurors perceived the defendant's attractiveness as facilitating the crime).
 Studies among teens and young adults, such as those of psychiatrist and self-help author Eva Ritvo show that skin conditions have a profound effect on social behavior and opportunity.

 How much money a person earns may also be influenced by physical beauty.
 One study found that people low in physical attractiveness earn 5 to 10 percent less than ordinary-looking people, who in turn earn 3 to 8 percent less than those who are considered good-looking.
 In the market for loans, the least attractive people are less likely to get approvals, although they are less likely to default.
 In the marriage market, women's looks are at a premium, but men's looks do not matter much.
 The impact of physical attractiveness on earnings varies across races, with the largest beauty wage gap among black women and black men.

 Conversely, being very unattractive increases the individual's propensity for criminal activity for a number of crimes ranging from burglary to theft to selling illicit drugs.

 Discrimination against others based on their appearance is known as lookism.